junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Federal Communications Commission Consolidated Reporting Act of 2011”.
+This Act may be cited as the “Federal Communications Commission Consolidated Reporting Act of 2012”.

 ## § 2.
 Communications marketplace report

 Title I of the Communications Act of 1934 (47 U.S.C.
 151 et seq.) is amended by adding at the end the following:

-> ## § 13.
+> ## § 14.
 Communications marketplace report
 >
-> - **(a)** *In general* In the last quarter of every even-numbered year, the Commission shall publish on its Web site and submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report on the state of the communications marketplace.
+> - **(a)** *In general* In the last quarter of every even-numbered year, the Commission shall publish on its website and submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report on the state of the communications marketplace.
 > - **(b)** *Contents* Each report required by subsection (a) shall—
 >   - **(1)** assess the state of competition in the communications marketplace, including competition to deliver voice, video, and data services among providers of telecommunications, providers of commercial mobile service (as defined in section 332), multichannel video programming distributors (as defined in section 602), broadcast stations, providers of satellite communications, Internet service providers, and other providers of communications services;
 >   - **(2)** assess the state of deployment of communications capabilities, including advanced telecommunications capability (as defined in section 706 of the Telecommunications Act of 1996 (47 U.S.C.
 1302)), regardless of the technology used for such deployment, including whether advanced telecommunications capability is being deployed to all Americans in a reasonable and timely fashion;